MHResearchNetwork/MHRN-Central/README.md

 # MHRN-Central
-Publicly-available resources from the Mental Health Research Network You can find us at http://hcsrn.org/mhrn/en/
+Publicly-available resources from the Mental Health Research Network.
+You can find us at http://hcsrn.org/mhrn/en/

 Our data comes from the Health Care Systems Research Network (HCSRN) Virtual Data Warehouse (VDW.)
 For more information, see: http://www.hcsrn.org/en/About/Data/wysiwyg.html